 Material from your lawn, yard or garden is collected as yard waste.

-Caledon: Bi-weekly yard waste collection in urban Caledon ends during the weeks of Dec.
-5 and 12, on your regularly scheduled recycling day.
-The last rural Caledon collection is on Friday, Dec.
-9.
+Urban Areas of Caledon: Bi-weekly yard waste collection begins the weeks of March 13 and 20 on your regularly scheduled recycling collection day.

 This video shows you where to put your yard waste at the curb:

 Using bins and other containers for yard waste

 There are size, material and weight limitations for bags or containers used for yard waste.